 Under Database Metadata, click the Fetch Metadata button to populate the Tables and Views area.

-Customize the tables and columns that will be referenced.
+Customize the tables and columns that will be referenced

 - Under Tables and Views, you can see the columns within a table by clicking on the table name.